codebar-ag/laravel-zammad/README.md

   +body_without_blockquote: "We have fixed your issue!
 Have a great day<br>" +body_only_blockquote: "<blockquote type=\"cite\"><div>It is not working</div></blockquote>"
   +content_type: "text/plain"                   // string
-  +from: "Bob Schweizer"                        // string +to: null                                     // ?string +internal: false                              // boolean +created_by_id: 20                            // int
+  +from: "Max Mustermann"                        // string +to: null                                     // ?string +internal: false                              // boolean +created_by_id: 20                            // int